-> No. During the 2009 election, OWASP Honorary Memberships were granted to all historical chapter leaders, project leaders and committee members, but those honorary memberships have expired.
+No. During the 2009 election, OWASP Honorary Memberships were granted to all historical chapter leaders, project leaders and committee members, but those honorary memberships have expired.
 We ask that you please become an OWASP Individual Member Join Here to support OWASP.
 Alternately, you may also request a new OWASP Honorary Membership by submitting a description of your recent activities in support of OWASP.
-The Honorary Membership form will be available June 1 - June 30.
-We thank you for your ongoing support of OWASP and we require this for being able to track these requests from individuals around the world.
+Honorary Membership is now available year round.
+Honorary Membership does expire 1 year from the date issued, and you do have to re-apply for it.
+We thank you for your ongoing support of OWASP, and we require this for tracking purposes for these requests from individuals around the world.

-> My organization supports OWASP, but the annual cost to become a Corporate Supporter is too expensive.
+My organization supports OWASP, but the annual cost to become a Corporate Supporter is too expensive.
 What options are available?

 A great way to participate in OWASP is to support your local chapter.
 Please look into becoming a Chapter Supporter at the level where you feel comfortable.
 This will allow you to support OWASP’s mission and help promote a vibrant application security community in your area.
 Hopefully in the future you will be in a position to become a Global Corporate Member.